databricks/terraform-provider-databricks/docs/data-sources/users.md

       filter = "displayName co \"john\" or userName co \"@domain.org\""
     ```

-- `extra_attributes` - (Optional) A list of additional user attributes to include in the results.
+- `extra_attributes` - (Optional) A comma-separated list of additional user attributes to include in the results.
 By default, the data source returns the following attributes: `id`, `userName`, `displayName`, and `externalId`.
 Use this argument to request additional attributes as needed.
 The list of all available attributes can be found in the [API reference](https://docs.databricks.com/api/workspace/users/list).

 ## Attribute Reference